Back to Portfolio

 Executive Summary

 Alphabet is a dominant technology conglomerate with exceptional financial metrics: 32% operating margins, $85B net cash, and $73B in free cash flow (2024).
 The company generates ~$100B annually in net income with a fortress balance sheet and clear AI leadership.
-At P/E 31x with 14% revenue growth and expanding margins, the stock is fairly valued but not cheap.
-Key risks include regulatory pressure and AI competition, but the business quality is undeniable.
+At P/E 31x with 14% revenue growth and expanding margins, the stock is fairly valued at a $3.8T market cap.
+Key risks include regulatory pressure (DOJ antitrust case won) and AI competition, but the business quality is undeniable.

-Verdict: High-quality compounder, wait for better entry or dollar-cost average.
+Verdict: High-quality compounder at fair value.
+Wait for 20%+ pullback or dollar-cost average.

 Phase 1: Risk Analysis (Inversion)